hc825b/hc825b.github.io/_posts/2018-09-26-cybersec-for-manufacturing.markdown

     - The developer thinks an attack purely on flaws of layer 2 protocols is possible but extremely unlikely.
-Some low level devices such as CNC easily hang (and thus be detected) if packets are ill-formed;
+Some low level devices such as CNC easily hang (and thus the attack is detected) if packets are ill-formed;
       hence these networks are most likely isolated and only connected to a PC that controls them.
-    - Access those PCs is a more plausible scenario.
+Accessing those PCs is a more plausible scenario.
     - Automatic discovering devices over low level buses seems to be technically difficult.
-Two
-    - In this case, it does not seem to be important to investigate layer 2 protocol security for manufacturing.
+    - In this case, I don't think it is important to investigate layer 2 protocol security for manufacturing.
 Safety-wise I don't know.

 + IoTium provides software defined infrastructure

+  + Presenter: Ron Victor
   + Eliminate human interactions when deploying system
   + Provide gateway device blocking any access to devices behind except from their services hosted on AWS, as well as, the functionality of SDN Datapath to expose visibility
   + Their service on AWS is the SDN controller responding to application requests on desired network configs
-  + Closely related to the NSF project
+  + Closely related to our NSF project

-## Important Issues

-+ Still ensure security when integrating a third-party module
-+ Incremental re-certifications?
-+ Certified Patching
-+ Unpatchable components
+  + They are opening a new branch office at Chicago

++ Identify3D provides a software to encrypt all data in centralized server, and enforce authentication over all communications internally and more strict for data sharing to external parties such as other companies in supply chain.

 ## Cyber Insurance